holy-himalaya-eco-trek-logo

 3,870 m.

-Acclimatization day at Kyanjin Gompa (3,870m); stunning views of Langtang peaks; explore the village, visit the monastery, and have local yak cheese.
+Acclimatization day at Kyanjin Gompa (3,870 m); stunning views of Langtang peaks; explore the village, visit the monastery, and have local yak cheese.
 Option hikes to Kyanjin Ri or Tserko Ri for panoramic mountain views.

 16